 In such cases, Gary is not always sympathetic.
 Sometimes he concludes that the claimant is a dishonest person and cannot be trusted.
 Sometimes he may even think that the claimant is only admitting a lie to try to win his sympathy.
 But other times, this very honest act does help to convince Gary that the claimant is an honest person.
 He believes them when they explain they made a bad mistake because they were desperate and afraid.

-If Ana, Tariq and Monique had admitted to Gary at the start of their hearings that they had tried to deceive the Board, the outcome could not have been worse than what happened when Gary discovered their deceptions himself.
-If they had come clean, he might have been sympathetic.
-And they would at least have had the chanced to explain why they had lied: because they were terrified of losing their cases and being sent home.
+tried to deceive the Board.
+They could have admitted this to Gary at the start of their hearings.
+The outcome could not have been worse than what happened when Gary found out about it himself.
+If they admitted that they had lied, Gary might have been sympathetic.
+They would at least have had the chanced to explain why they did it: because they were terrified of losing their cases and being sent home.